 Residency Grants

 Residency grant recipients are awarded a working grant and a travel grant.
-If the grantee receives a smaller third-party grant for the duration of the residency period, the grantee will be awarded the difference between the two grants.
+If the grantee receives a smaller third-party working grant during residency period, the grantee will be awarded the difference between the two grants.

 The grantees themselves are responsible for any visas, residence permits, or insurance possibly required for the period abroad.